 Cultural merit aside, there are some things to gripe about.
 First and foremost is the age group of our focal protagonists.
 The 80’s was a more innocent time yet its adolescents were more mature.
 “Stranger Things” showcases that in so many ways that its absurd.

 But the air time our twelve-year old protagonists receive is perturbing.
 Not because it’s bad unto itself, mind you.
 Only because the target audience is much older.
-It’s probably not an oversight, however.
-The main effects are cute factor and nostalgic catharsis.
-Further, interactions between the adolescents and their adult figures lack any sexualized component.
+It’s probably not an oversight.
+The main effects “Stranger Things” is probably looking for are cute factor and nostalgic catharsis.
+There’s also no sexualized components in interactions between the adolescents and their adult figures.
 So yes, “Stranger Things” is a far cry from Larry Clark or Roman Polanski wackiness…but it’s still enough to raise eyebrows.
-After all, this is a show largely about kids pandering to adults.
+After all, this is a show pandering to adults that features kids.

 But, thankfully, there is little to no sexual focus on their trials and tribulations.
 “Stranger Things,” instead, is leveraging the 80’s forever-cult status thanks to the likes of George Lucas and Steven Spielberg.
 These are the goofy haircuts and histrionics of the post-disco generation.
 These are the hijinks and confusion of their kids…and these kids are now Netflix subscribers.

 Wrapped in its nostalgic shell is such a sense of governmental betrayal and hopelessness that it hurts.
 Perhaps that is the one defining factor of 80’s era pop fiction, its legacy, that lives on -never trust the establishment and always fight back.
 “Stranger Things” might not have it right.
 But when did the 80’s?
 It’ll be interesting to see if cable jumps on the nostalgic bandwagon of this (unsurprising) smash hit.

 - “Riviera” is the Second Best Show on TV - July 20, 2017